kyma-project/website/src/blog-posts/13-release-notes-07.md

 ### Single-time provisioning in Helm Broker

 The Helm Broker supports the `provisionOnlyOnce` flag in a context of given Namespace.
-The Azure Service Broker and GCP Service Broker bundles have been enhanced with that flag.
-For details, see [this](https://github.com/kyma-project/kyma/blob/master/docs/service-brokers/docs/05-02-helm-broker-bundles.md#the-bundle-metayaml-file) document.
+The Azure Service Broker and GCP Service Broker bundles have been enhanced with that flag.  <!-- Add a link to docs -->

 ## Service Mesh